kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

     listen=udp:10.10.10.10:5064
 ```

-If you omit this directive then the SIP server will listen on all
+If you omit this directive then the SIP server will listen on all network
 interfaces.
 On start the SIP server reports all the interfaces that it
 is listening on.
 Even if you specify only UDP interfaces here, the
 server will start the TCP engine too.
 If you don't want this, you need
 to disable the TCP support completely with the core parameter
-disable_tcp.
+`disable_tcp`.

 If you specify IPv6 addresses, you should put them into square brackets,
 e.g.: